 According to a survey published in 2014 by the Substance Abuse and Mental Health Services Administration (SAMHSA), an estimated 7.9 million Americans live with addiction and a co-occurring mental health disorder.
-The COVID-19 pandemic is taking a significant toll on our mental health and impacting sobriety with headlines indicating significant spikes in anxiety, alcohol and drug use.
+The COVID-19 pandemic is taking a significant toll on our mental health and impacting sobriety with headlines indicating significant spikes in anxiety, alcohol, and drug use.
 If you’re looking to manage your anxiety in sobriety, the following tips may help.

-- Grab a cup of coffee with a friend – Even though your local coffee shop might be closed for in-person consumption, don’t let it prevent you from grabbing your favorite cup of joe or hot tea with a friend and heading outside for a walk.
+- Grab a cup of coffee with a friend – Even though your local coffee shop might be closed or limited for in-person consumption, don’t let it prevent you from grabbing your favorite cup of joe or hot tea with a friend and heading outside for a walk.
 The benefits of in-person contact combined with exercise and outside air are a trifecta for treating mental and physical health and thoughts related to using substances.

 - Breathe – Mental health and medical providers are increasingly turning to meditation and deep breathing exercises to treat anxiety and other physical symptoms.
 Stress can cause your heart to race, and when your heart races, your body responds by telling you to hold your breath without even realizing you’re doing it.
 Deep breathing is something that you can do anywhere and anytime, and it will help lower your heart rate and help anxious feelings to subside.
 If you’ve never considered this before, these brief videos can get you started: